Donald Stewart (Scottish politician)

-Donald James Stewart (17 October 1920 – 23 August 1992) was Scottish National Party (SNP) Member of Parliament (MP) from 1970 to 1987 for the Western Isles.
-He also served as President of the Scottish National Party (SNP) from 1982 to 1987.
+Donald James Stewart (17 October 1920 – 23 August 1992) was Scottish National Party (SNP) Member of Parliament (MP) from 1970-87 for the Western Isles.
+He also served as President of the Scottish National Party from 1982-87.
 He was a councillor in Stornoway for many years and twice served as the town's provost.

 Early life

 Stewart was born on 17 October 1920 in Stornoway, Western Isles, Scotland.
 He was educated at the Nicolson Institute.
-Stewart left school at 16 to work as a junior clerk in a local solicitor's office, before going on to work in the office of Kenneth Mackenzie Ltd, a Stornoway Harris Tweed firm.
-He saw active service during the Second World War with the Royal Navy, serving on the corvette for the duration of the war.
+Stewart left school at sixteen years of age to work as a junior clerk in a local solicitor's office, before going on to work in the office of Kenneth Mackenzie Ltd, a Stornoway Harris Tweed firm.
+He saw active service during the Second World War with the Royal Navy, serving on the corvette HMS Celandine for the duration of the war.
 Following the war, he returned to Kenneth Mackenzie Ltd, eventually becoming a director.
 He remained with the firm until his election to Parliament in 1970.

 Political career

 A lifelong socialist, Stewart became convinced of the case for Scottish independence at the 1935 United Kingdom general election, and joined the Scottish National Party the following year.
-He also joined the Labour Party in 1937, but became disillusioned with the party and left it in 1939.
-He first elected to Stornoway Town Council in 1951, and remained a councillor until his election to Parliament in 1970.
-He stood in the 1952 Dundee East by-election.
-Stewart was the provost of Stornoway from 1959 to 1965, and again from 1968 to 1970.
-At the 1970 general election he was the SNP's first ever MP returned at a general election, and the last declared result in 1970, which caused great attention in the media.
+He also joined the Labour Party in 1937, but became disillusioned with the party and left in 1939.
+He was first elected to Stornoway Town Council in 1951, and remained a councillor until his election to Parliament nineteen years later in 1970.
+He stood at the 1952 Dundee East by-election.
+Stewart was the provost of Stornoway from 1959–65, and again from 1968-70.
+At the 1970 general election, he was the SNP's first ever MP returned at a general election, and the last declared result in 1970, which caused great attention in the media.

-Stewart was the SNP's sole Westminster representative from 1970 until he was joined by Margo MacDonald who won Glasgow Govan in the by-election of 1973.
-At the February 1974 General Election he was joined by six other SNP MPs, and at the October General Election of that year this number increased to eleven.
-Stewart became the SNP parliamentary group leader, with William Wolfe as the SNP leader overall.
+Stewart was the SNP's sole Westminster representative from 1970 until he was joined by Margo MacDonald who won Glasgow Govan at the by-election of 1973.
+At the February 1974 general election he was joined by six other SNP MPs, and at the October general election later that year, the SNP returned a record eleven MPs.
+Stewart became the SNP parliamentary group leader, with William Wolfe as the Scottish National Party leader.
 In 1977, Donald Stewart was appointed as a Privy Counsellor.

 When Robin Cook MP moved an amendment to legalise homosexual acts to the Bill which became the Criminal Justice (Scotland) Act 1980, he stated "The clause bears the names of hon.
 Members from all three major parties.
 I regret that the only party represented among Scottish Members of Parliament from which there has been no support for the clause is the Scottish National Party.
 I am pleased to see both representatives of that party in their place, and I hope to convert them in the remainder of my remarks."
 When the amendment came to a vote, Stewart and the SNP's other MP Gordon Wilson both voted against the decriminalisation of homosexual acts.